NACH OBEN

 BA Philosophy, Vienna

-After having obtained her BA in Vienna, Lara is now finishing her MA in Cognitive Science at RUB, and working as a student assistant in the team.
-She is planning to pursue a PhD at the intersection of neuroscience and philosophy, jointly supervised with Tristan Bekinschtein at the University of Cambridge.
+After having obtained her BA in Vienna, Lara has just finished her MA in Cognitive Science at RUB, and supports the team as a student assistant.
+She has now started a PhD project at the intersection of neuroscience and philosophy, in the team of Prof. Lucia Melloni at RUB.

 GA 3, 146